nkalpakis21/feedbackly-admin-portal/README.md

 ## License

-This project is part of the Feedbackly platform.
+This project is part of the Shiply platform.
 All rights reserved.